UiL-OTS-labs/ZEP-hybride-visual-fixation/README.md

 	'feep', /fe:p/
 	- Two tokens in a trial could thus be different 'versions' based upon either/or/both aspects: in this case; speaker and recorded 'take'.
-	- (Even if two clearly different types are in a tokentuple (/fe:p/ by speaker one, /fa:p/ by speaker two), people tend to refer to them **both** as tokens (and they would be right).
-This tends to become confusing.)
+	- Even if two clearly different types are in a tokentuple (/fe:p/ by speaker one, /fa:p/ by speaker two), people tend to refer to them **both** as tokens (and they would be right).
+This tends to be confusing.

 - **Token sequence**: any 'row' of tokens that defines a unique unit of a trial.
 Currently, only within the habituation phase, a token sequence input